The Poynter campus: Let us show you around

 Total Square Footage: 49,000, with an addition built in 2001.

-Meeting Space: Eleven dedicated rooms of varying sizes can accommodate events with as few as six attendees to as many as 200.
+Meeting Space: Nine dedicated rooms of varying sizes can accommodate events with as few as six attendees to as many as 200.
 Poynter’s Great Hall can hold a dinner reception.
-There are media labs for computer-training classes, two board rooms and classrooms of multiple sizes.
+We have a media labs for computer-training classes, a board room and classrooms of multiple sizes.